Poison Ivy Scenario: Historical Remote Access Crisis (2011)

 Option A: Complete RAT Removal & Multi-Client Notification

-• Action: Remove all Poison Ivy infections, implement enhanced email security and client data protection, immediately notify all affected clients across healthcare, financial, and government sectors, coordinate with regulatory authorities about compliance requirements.
+• Action: Remove all Poison Ivy infections, implement enhanced email security and proprietary technical data protection, immediately notify all affected clients across government, financial, and government sectors, coordinate with regulatory authorities about compliance requirements.

 • Pros: Completely eliminates persistent access; demonstrates transparent professional practices; maintains multi-client trust through early notification.